CCOMJHC/WIBL/wibl-python/README.md

 conda env create -f environment.yml
 ```

-> To update an existing environment, download or `git pull` the latest `wibl-python` code and then
-> run `conda update -n wibl-python -f environment.yml`.
+> To update an existing environment, run `conda update -n wibl-python wibl-python`.

 Then, each time you want to use `wibl-python` activate the environment as follows:
 ```
 conda activate wibl-python
 ```

+> Note: You can also install `wibl-python` in an existing conda environment by running `conda install wibl-python`.

 Once activated, you should be able to run `wibl` commands:
 ```